Top 10 Questions

 Liftech will only quote you for the repairs that are most important and necessary at your home.
 Unfortunately many competitors are on a “fishing expedition” when they arrive at your home: prescribing repairs that are beyond what is truly necessary and driving up the cost of the total bill by thousands if not tens of thousands of dollars!
 We will prescribe only the repair(s) you need and review additional options only when you request them.

 7. What is your warranty and how many warranty claims do you typically receive in a year?

 Obviously if a company isn’t offering a warranty, move on.
 But remember, a warranty is only as good as the company backing that warranty.
-While industry warranty’s range from 1-5 years generally speaking, always check the fine print!
-And keep in mind, if the company you are considering isn’t going to be around in 2-5 years, your warranty is useless.
+Industry warranties can range from no warranty to a lifetime warranty (typically for foundation repairs), but always check the fine print!
+And keep in mind, if the company you are considering isn’t going to be around in a few years, your warranty is useless.

-Liftech’s industry leading warranty is spelled out in the estimate your sales person provides you.
+Liftech’s industry leading warranties are clearly spelled out in the estimate under the Terms & Conditions your salesperson provides you.
 We will gladly answer any questions you have about our warranty.
-Warranty work represents less than 10% of the repairs we perform annually; extremely low for any service-based business.
+Warranty work represents less than 4% of the repairs we perform annually; extremely low for any service-based business.

 8. How do you accept payment?

 Any major business should accept cash, check or credit cards.
 But how much do they want as a deposit to schedule your repair?
 Did you know that many businesses float equipment leases, rent payments and overall business expenses by accepting upfront deposits on work that hasn’t even been performed?
 Some of these deposits are as high as 50% or greater in the service industries.
 One bad month or two, the company you worked with goes under, and you are out of luck on your repair and your deposit.
 Not to mention they have you “hostage” until the repair is completed on their own schedule, not yours … which can drag on, and on, and on…